 Further, the degree of violence required to elevate theft to robbery can be slight, depending on the circumstances.
 Even the threat of physical violence or intimidation can lead to robbery charges over theft charges – for example, if a large and intimidating assailant robs an elderly person.
 On the other hand, all robberies require some element of violence.
 For example, the elderly person must resist giving up the purse before theft turns into a robbery.
 If the defendant’s action required no force to remove the purse from the person, then a jury may find that theft occurred, not robbery.

-This distinction can be very important to mounting an effective criminal defense for robbery.
-An experienced criminal defense attorney may be able to argue, in some cases, that the amount of necessary force did not rise beyond what was required to take the property in question.
+This distinction can be very important in mounting an effective criminal defense for robbery.
+An experienced criminal defense lawyer may be able to argue, in some cases, that the amount of necessary force did not rise beyond what was required to take the property in question.

 A criminal defense attorney’s job is to establish reasonable doubt in a jury.
 In order to face a conviction for robbery, the prosecution must convince a jury beyond a reasonable doubt that the robbery occurred under threat of violence.
 An experienced criminal defense attorney can establish reasonable doubt in a jury in a variety of ways, but one of these is by showing a jury that it’s possible that the threat of violence or use of violence was not strong enough to justify a robbery charge.
 If even one juror believes that there might not be enough violence to assign guilt, then a conviction cannot occur.